-Arena Stage will present The Pajama Game, with music and lyrics by Richard Adler and Jerry Ross, directed by Alan Paul & choreographed by Parker Esse, on the Fichandler Stage, October 27-December 24.It’s the classic musical set in a pajama factory, where the new superintendent has fallen for the trouble-making head of the union grievance committee.
+Arena Stage is presenting The Pajama Game, with music and lyrics by Richard Adler and Jerry Ross, directed by Alan Paul & choreographed by Parker Esse, on the Fichandler Stage, thru December 24.It’s the classic musical set in a pajama factory, where the new superintendent has fallen for the trouble-making head of the union grievance committee.
 “Sparks really start to fly when a workers’ strike pits management against labor and ignites an outrageous battle of the sexes.”The lively songs include “Steam Heat,” "Hernando’s Hideaway” and more.

-Arena Stage will present Nina Simone: Four Women - written by Christina Ham, directed by Timothy Douglas and starring Harriett D. Foy - in the Kreeger Theater, November 10-December 24.The esteemed songstress Nina Simone has been celebrated for her signature renditions of standards from the American songbook, but the loss of four little girls in a devastating explosion in Birmingham, Alabama on September 15, 1963 led her to find her true voice through storytelling & song.
-Simone’s activist themes including “Four Women,” “Mississippi Goddam,” “Old Jim Crow” and “To Be Young, Gifted and Black,” helped define the sound of the Civil Rights Movement.
+Arena Stage is presenting Nina Simone: Four Women - written by Christina Ham, directed by Timothy Douglas and starring Harriett D. Foy - in the Kreeger Theater, thru December 24.The esteemed songstress Nina Simone has been celebrated for her signature renditions of standards from the American songbook, but the loss of four little girls in a devastating explosion in Birmingham, Alabama on September 15, 1963 led her to find her true voice through storytelling & song.
+Simone’s activist themes, including “Four Women,” “Mississippi Goddam,” “Old Jim Crow” and “To Be Young, Gifted and Black,” helped define the sound of the Civil Rights Movement.

 Image below:Illustration by Uli Knorzer

-Ford’s Theatre will present A Christmas Carol, as the theatre has done for more than 35 years, November 16-December 31.
-The ghosts of Christmas Past, Present and Future will lead the miserly Ebenezer Scrooge on a journey of transformation and redemption.
+Ford’s Theatre is presenting A Christmas Carol, as the theatre has done for more than 35 years, thru December 31.
+The ghosts of Christmas Past, Present and Future lead the miserly Ebenezer Scrooge on a journey of transformation and redemption.
 The production was originally conceived by Michael Baron, and the “music-infused production captures the magic and joy of Charles Dickens’s Yuletide classic.”
-Acclaimed actor Craig Wallace will return to Ford’s to play Ebenezer Scrooge.
+Acclaimed actor Craig Wallace returns to Ford’s to play Ebenezer Scrooge.
 The show is recommended for ages 5 and older.

-Keegan Theatre will present Top Girlsby Caryl Churchill, directed by Amber Paige McGinnis, November 4 – December 2.The setting is a dinner party in a London restaurant where a woman is celebrating her promotion to managing director of Top Girls employment agency.Her guests are five women from the past!
+Keegan Theatre is presenting Top Girlsby Caryl Churchill, directed by Amber Paige McGinnis, thru December 2.The setting is a dinner party in a London restaurant where a woman is celebrating her promotion to managing director of Top Girls employment agency.Her guests are five women from the past!
 They play was the 1983 Obie Award-winner for Best Play.

-The Kennedy Center will present the world premiere of a musical adaptation titled Me...Jane: The Dreams & Adventures of Young Jane Goodall, directed by Aaron Posner, in the Family Theater, November 18-December 10.
+The Kennedy Center is presenting the world premiere of a musical adaptation titled Me...Jane: The Dreams & Adventures of Young Jane Goodall, directed by Aaron Posner, in the Family Theater, thru December 10.
 The Kennedy Center commission, with music & lyrics by Andy Mitton, is about “young Dr. Jane Goodall and her special toy chimpanzee Jubileeas they learn about the world around them and the importance of protecting all living species.”
-The cast will feature Eymard Cabling, Sam Ludwig, Tracy Lynn Olivera, Awa Sal Secka, and Erin Weaver as Young Jane.
+The cast features Eymard Cabling, Sam Ludwig, Tracy Lynn Olivera, Awa Sal Secka, and Erin Weaver as Young Jane.
 The show is most enjoyed by age 6 and up.